How is cytokinesis in plant cells different from cytokinesis in a... | Channels for Pearson+

 1

-Understand the process of cytokinesis, which is the final step in cell division where the cytoplasm divides, resulting in two daughter cells.
+Understand the process of cytokinesis, which is the final step in cell division where the cytoplasm of a parent cell is divided into two daughter cells.

 Recognize that cytokinesis differs between plant and animal cells due to structural differences.
 Plant cells have a rigid cell wall, while animal cells do not.